Bavarian Gender Equality Grant (BGF)

 - An interim report, if this is a follow-on application

-- Employment agreement or written proof of institutional affiliation or close connection with the LMU for the following periods: at least 6 months prior to the time of application submission to the end of the grant period
+- Employment agreement or written proof of institutional affiliation or close connection with the LMU for the following periods: at least 6 months prior to the time of application submission up to the end of the grant period

-- Previous university degree certificates/transcripts (stipend for postdocs) and doctoral certificate (stipend for postdocs and habilitation stipend), written proof of beeing accepted (habilitation stipend) or written proof of habilitation (stipend for excellent graduater researchers)
+- Previous university degree certificates/transcripts (stipend for postdocs) and doctoral certificate (stipend for postdocs and habilitation stipend), written proof of being accepted (habilitation stipend) or written proof of habilitation (stipend for excellent graduate researchers)